 Sure, I’m pretty strict with the security setting on my personal Facebook page, and I limit the exposure of our family via this blog and the social media channels that I half heartedly use to support it.
-However, it doesn’t take an adulterous Canadian to know that these passwords and privacy settings and steps to conceal all our personal details are hardly fool proof.
+However, it doesn’t take Mark Zuckerberg to know that these passwords and privacy settings and steps to conceal all our personal details are hardly foolproof.

 What should I do?
 I don’t want to retreat from the virtual world.
 I don’t want to hide my children from it – that’s surely like people being frightened of books when the printing press first took off.

-But how can I really be assured of the future consent of my kids in my actions online now?
+But how can I really be assured of the future consent of my kids in my current online actions?
 If I act forever in good faith, is their future consent irrelevant – I no doubt do lots of little things that the kids will judge as misguided as they get older.
 Is this immersion in online activity any different?

 I’m a little worried about the unknown quantity of what it is to grow up with chunks of our lives documented for all to see, from the first scan to our 18th birthday.

 Am I a scaremonger, a worrywart, stuck in a time warp where people believed in keeping their daily activities locked away in diaries rather than shared with the world?